 As is often the case in a small town, Vina - Hodges doesn't have a public transportation system that people use for their commute.

 The people who call Vina - Hodges home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vina - Hodges residents report their race to be White, followed by Native American.
-Important ancestries of people in Vina - Hodges include English, German, Irish, Scots-Irish, and European.
+Important ancestries of people in Vina - Hodges include English, Irish, German, Scots-Irish, and European.

 The most common language spoken in Vina - Hodges is English.
 Other important languages spoken here include Italian and Spanish.